2 ripe bananas

 Pinch of salt

-Preheat the oven to 170°C. Sieve the flour into a mixing bowl and add the baking powder, bicarbonate of soda and pinch of salt and set aside.
+Preheat the oven to 170°C. Sieve the flour into a mixing bowl also adding the baking powder, bicarbonate of soda and pinch of salt and set aside.

-Slightly warm the butter, so just soft, and add to a separate mixing bowl along with the brown sugar.
-Whisk for a couple of minutes or so until the mixture is light and creamy.
+Slightly warm the butter, so just soft, add to a separate mixing bowl along with the brown sugar.
+Whisk for a few of minutes or so until the mixture is light and creamy.

 Whisk in the eggs one at a time until creamy once again.

-In a small bowl mush the bananas and buttermilk together with the back of a fork.
+In a small bowl mush the bananas into the buttermilk and vinilla extract.

-Now fold in the flour to the egg and sugar mixture, athird at a time.
-Now add the banana and buttermilk, mixing through.
+Now fold in the flour to the egg, sugar and butter mixture, a third at a time.
+Now add the banana and buttermilk, continuing to fold until just combined.